 Once this is in place, they cover a cloth lining with a healthy coating of specialized resin which dries completely solid.
 The lining is then pushed into your damaged sewer line and pulled all the way through to the other end of the damaged section via the special tool which was fed through before.

 Now that the new lining is in place, your plumber needs to make it so it sits as wide as possible so as to minimize the amount of lost pipe diameter.
 They do this by attaching the new lining to an air compressor, which blows it up like a balloon in your pipe.
 Once it’s completely inflated, the line is left in place to dry for some time.
 Once it dries, it will completely fill the space of the old pipe and be completely solid, sitting perfectly in place while creating a leak and damage-free seal.

 Your plumber then checks for leaks to make sure that the new pipe is completely dry and solid.
 Once it passes this inspection, they reattach your pipe back to your existing sewer line and make sure the attachments are sealed as well.
 Once this is done, they fill in the two small holes and your job is finished.

 Trenchless pipe repair linings are rated to last for decades, with some lasting as long as 50 years or more.
 In some cases, they outlast the metal piping that they’re replacing!
 However, unlike metal piping these new lines are entirely resistant to corrosion from rust and moisture, plus they also are immune from things like tree root intrusion and other issues which could cause your pipe to back up.
 If a clog happens, they can also be cleaned through rooter services or even hydrojetting.

-If you have a sewer line problem, pick up the phone and call H. L. Moe Co., Inc. at (818) 396-8002 and talk to one of our experts to find out if your issue can be fixed the trenchless way!
+If you have a sewer line problem, pick up the phone and call Moe Plumbing Services. at (818) 396-8002 and talk to one of our experts to find out if your issue can be fixed the trenchless way!